Cost of living package will have minimal impact on inflation, says Rishi Sunak

 'Worry'

-Households have come under pressure in recent months as food and energy costs rise, with inflation hitting a 40-year high.
+Households have come under pressure in recent months as food and energy costs have risen, with inflation hitting a 40-year high.

-Under Mr Sunak's newly-announced measures, every household will get an energy bill discount of £400.
+Under Mr Sunak's new measures, every household will get an energy bill discount of £400.

 Eight million households on means-tested benefits will also get a payment of £650 paid into their account in two lump sums.

-In addition to a windfall tax, the extra support will also be funded by around £10bn of extra borrowing.
+In addition to a windfall tax, the extra support will be funded by around £10bn of extra borrowing.

 Prime Minister Boris Johnson has previously suggested providing more support could risk an "inflationary spiral" as giving people more money could lead to further price rises.